loxilb-io/killercoda-examples/loxilb-tcplbdsr/step2.md

 This command will configure LB policy with `--mode=dsr`.
 You can define DSR mode with `--mode=dsr` value.

-LoxiLB'S DSR is operationg as like following diagram:
+LoxiLB'S DSR is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB DSR configuration :
 ```